 More Difficult Stains - Perform previous procedure using full-strength bleach; or allow bleach to puddle on affected area for approximately 30 minutes.
 Rinse with a water dampened cloth to remove any remaining bleach concentration.
-See following CAUTION.

 • To prevent damage to the vehicle when removing difficult stains or heavy soiling, remove the seat bottom from the vehicle first.